murarisumit/bookmarks/README.md

-__Here links are shown of original author post but href goes to https://archive.org/ pages.__
+Here links are shown of original author post but most links will take you to https://archive.org/ pages.

 ---